sequelize/umzug/README.md

 ```

 ### API
-The basic usage of *umzug* is as simple as that:
+The basic usage of *umzug* is as simple as:

 ```js
 var Umzug = require('umzug');